Referendum Committee FAQs

 DETAILED DISCLOSURE.
 Single-Measure committees are exempt from filing a detailed disclosure statement if neither contributions received nor expenditures made during a reporting period for which a statement is submitted exceed one thousand dollars ($1,000).
 A single-measure committee claiming this exemption may complete only the front page of a campaign financial disclosure statement.
 The single-measure committee must report the balance of contributions on hand, outstanding loans and outstanding obligations.

 Below is a list of campaign financial disclosure reports that may be required to be filed by a single-measure committee (committee).
-The reports a committee is required to file will depend on the date that an appointment of a political treasurer statement is filed with the Registry of Election Finance or the local county election commission and the date of the election.
+The reports a committee is required to file will depend on the date that an appointment of a political treasurer statement is filed with the Registry of Election Finance and the date of the election.
 In order to view the specific reports required for your current election, please refer to the Registry's website or contact your local county election commission.

 Early Semi-Annual Supplemental.
 If a committee appoints a political treasurer before January 1 in the year of the election in which the committee expects to be involved, the committee must file early supplemental campaign financial disclosure statements by January 31 and July 15 of each year preceding the election.
 The early supplemental report must cover the period beginning with the date of the first contribution or first expenditure, whichever is earlier, or the date of the last early supplemental report.
 The ending dates of the reporting periods are January 15 and June 30 of each year.